 We make the performance, scale, and reliability of Google's technology available to businesses, schools, and government institutions.
-We have built one of the world's most proven infrastructure.
+Our proven infrastructure supports 8 applications with more than 1 billion users.
 It supports more than 100 billion Google searches each month and more than 100 hours of YouTube video uploads each minute.
 It delivers Gmail and other services to hundreds of millions of users with 99.978% availability and no scheduled downtime.

 G Suite offers a 99.9% Service Level Agreement (SLA) for covered services, and in recent years we’ve exceeded this promise.
 In 2013, Gmail achieved 99.978% availability.
 Furthermore, G Suite has no scheduled downtime or maintenance windows.
 Unlike most providers, we do not plan for our applications to be unavailable, even when we're upgrading our services or maintaining our systems.
 Google Cloud Platform has a 99.95% SLA, Google BigQuery Service, and the standard storage class of Google Cloud Storage have a 99.9% SLA except for the Durable Reduced Availability Storage class of Google Cloud Storage which has a 99% SLA.

 To minimize service interruption due to hardware failures, natural disasters or other incidents, Google has built a highly redundant infrastructure of data centers.
 G Suite has an RPO (Recovery Point Objective) target of zero, and our RTO (Recovery Time Objective) target is instant failover (or zero).

 Google’s application and network architecture is designed for maximum reliability and uptime.
 Data is distributed across Google's servers and data centers.
 If a machine—or even an entire data center—fails, your data will still be accessible.
 Google owns and operates data centers around the world to keep the services you use running 24 hours a day, 7 days a week.